lrivallain/vuptime/_posts/2020-04-01-rest-loves-swagger-demo.md

 ## Available languages

 Codegen supports tons of output languages.
-To demonstrate it, we can user the following command:
+To demonstrate it, we can use the following command:

 (The `sed` part is only to prettify the ouput)